optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Current situation

-A function that takes params (a pytree) as first argument and returns a scalar (if only scalar algorithms will be used) or a dictionary that contains the entries "value" (a scalar float), "contributions" (a pytree containing the summands that make up the criterion value of a likelihood problem) or "root_contributions" (a pytree containing the residuals of a least-squares problem).
-Moreover, the dict can have any number of additional entries.
-The additional dict entries will be stored in a database if logging is used.
+The `criterion` function maps a pytree of parameters into a criterion value.

+An important feature of estimagic is that the same criterion function can work for scalar, least-squares and likelihood optimizers.
+Moreover, a criterion function can return additional data that is stored in the log file (if logging is active).
+All of this achieved by returning a dictionary instead of just a scalar float.

+The conventions for the return value of the criterion function is as follows:

+- For the simplest case where only scalar optimizers are used, `criterion` returns a float ot a dictionary containing the key "value" which is a float.
+- For likelihood functions, `criterion` returns a dictionary that contains at least the key `"contributions"` which can be any pytree that can be flattened into a numpy array of floats.
+- For least-squares problems, `criterion` returns a dictionary that contains at least the key `"root_contributions"` which can be any pytree that can be flattened into a numpy array of floats.
+- In any case the returned dictionary can have an arbitrary number of additional keys.
+  The corresponding information will be stored in the log database (if logging is used).

 A few simple examples of valid criterion functions are: